TOMATO (Lycopersicon esculentum) Tomato is a vegetable crop commonly grown by peasant farmers in West Africa.

 tomato Storage

-It can be stored as canned paste.
+It can be stored as a canned paste.

 Pests of Tomatoes, symptoms and their control methods